swarnendu19/Assignment-Koinx-2nd-Attempt/README.md

 ## Tasks

-## Task 1: Background Job to Fetch Cryptocurrency Stats
+##  Task 1: Fetch Cryptocurrency Prices

 ### Objective
 Implement a background job that fetches the following data for three cryptocurrencies: Bitcoin, Matic, and Ethereum: